OfficialLambdax/BeamNG-Telemetry/README.md

 ## Readout location
 At default the Server side telemetry script that receives the telemetry from all clients stores them to files that can be found right next to your BeamMP Server's workfolder. `./readouts`.
 This path can be changed in the [Server side](https://github.com/OfficialLambdax/BeamNG-Telemetry/blob/main/Server/Telemetry/main.lua) script.

+## Final note
+This telemetry script does by far not collect all data that BeamNG.*tech/drive* make available.
+If are looking for any further data then either feel free to add it yourself or open a [Issue](https://github.com/OfficialLambdax/BeamNG-Telemetry/issues)